How to Defend Against Drunk Driving

 Jail Time, Fines, and License Suspensions

 It should be noted that even when a judge imposes a jail term, the Oklahoma Department of Corrections may decide to place a defendant convicted of DUI into a substance abuse treatment program instead.
 In some cases, the defendant may be able to reduce or eliminate the need to serve jail time if they successfully complete the program.
-But once again, it is important to consult with an Oklahoma attorney who specializes in DUI cases to learn more about this process works in your particular county.
+But once again, it is important to consult with an Oklahoma attorney who specializes in DUI cases to learn more about how a drunk driving defense works in your particular county.

 Finally, a DUI conviction can lead to the revocation of your driver’s license—up to 180 days for a first offense.
 But you may request a modified license during the suspension period.
 This allows you to retain limited driving privileges, provided you install an ignition interlock device on your vehicle.